 Negotiation is a dialogue where two or more sides work together to reach an agreeable solution for all involved.
 In this article, we describe what negotiation is, the most important negotiation skills to have and how to prepare for negotiating at work.

-Negotiation is a type of discussion used to settle disputes and reach agreements between two or more parties.
-Generally, a negotiation results in a compromise where each party makes a concession for the benefit of everyone involved.
+Negotiation is a type of discussion used to settle disputes and reach agreements between two or more sides.
+Negotiation is a process of “give and take” resulting in a compromise where each side makes a concession for the benefit of everyone involved.